Skip to main content

 We rebuilt their fraud detection API layer using:

-3. AI-generated code for 80% of the implementation
+3. AI-generated code for 80% of the implementation, reviewed by senior engineers

 Implementation Timeline